linuxserver/docker-wireguard/README.md

 ## Client Mode
 Do not set the `PEERS` environment variable.
 Drop your client conf into the config folder as `/config/wg0.conf` and start the container.

+If you get IPv6 related errors in the log and connection cannot be established, edit the `AllowedIPs` line in your peer/client wg0.conf to include only `0.0.0.0/0` and not `::/0`; and restart the container.

 ## Road warriors, roaming and returning home
 If you plan to use Wireguard both remotely and locally, say on your mobile phone, you will need to consider routing.
 Most firewalls will not route ports forwarded on your WAN interface correctly to the LAN out of the box.
 This means that when you return home, even though you can see the Wireguard server, the return packets will probably get lost.